GideonBrimleaf/alpcasToDo/README.md

 >`./alpas jar`

-Then `git push heroku master` - Heroku will then detect that it needs to run the that it needs to install the right JDK version (as per our `system.properties` file) and build a gradle project as per the `shadowJar` value we gave it earlier.
+Then `git push heroku master` - Heroku will then detect that it needs to install the right JDK version (as per our `system.properties` file) and build a gradle project as per the `shadowJar` value we gave it earlier.
 This should be up and running at your designated Heroku url.

 Navigating to this should give us a big ol' 500 error (but the nice shiny one from Alpas) - time to run a migration!